-BPA is now collecting 137,000 measurements from across the grid every second, pushing the capabilities of the existing commercial data systems to the limit.
-BPA had to develop intelligent data mining capabilities to make sense of the vast amount of data (more than half a terabyte) generated each month.
+BPA is now collecting 252,000 measurements from across the grid every second, pushing the capabilities of the existing commercial data systems to the limit.
+BPA had to develop intelligent data mining capabilities to make sense of the vast amount of data (more than 1.4 terabyte) generated each month.